patrunip/aws-cf-template/README.md

 Background:
 This project has a reusable Cloudformation temlate.
 The template will create Singular VPC.
 A public and private subnets will be created and A sample EC2 instance will be created in the public subnet.
-The EC2 will be accsible for a small modification on the subnet.
-This is to prevent unathorized access to EC2 A high level diagram for the architecture of this template is shown below.
+The EC2 will be accesible for a small modification on the subnet.
+This is to prevent unauthorized access to EC2 A high level diagram for the architecture of this template is shown below.

 This template is specifically useful when we want to create a quick EC2 instance a VPC configured with private and public subnet.